 MANAGEMENT

 Our communication team is responsible for promoting the association on our social networks, on the EPFL campus and in the press.
 It is composed of editors, a community manager and also photographers, videographers and webmasters.
+This team is led by the Communication Vice-President.

 Skills required for the writing team: Flawless French, good knowledge of English, and good interpersonal skills.
 Good extension skills.
 All sections of EPFL, UNIL and SAWI welcome.